Immune Disorders & Inflammatory Diseases

 Humans have evolved highly complex immune systems that are composed of specialized immune cells that protect the host from infection and damage.
 But an uncontrolled immune response such as chronic inflammation can itself inflict damage.
 And when the immune system is compromised by genetic mutation, individuals become more susceptible to diseases such as autoimmune disease.

-Three groups also perform clinical work in affiliation with the Medical University of Vienna:
+One group also performs clinical work in affiliation with the Medical University of Vienna:

 - CeMM Adjunct Principal Investigator Kaan Boztug is studying the mutations underlying immuno deficiency disorders.